zhao-kun/reminder-tgbot/README.md

 ## Telegram reminder bot

-A telegram bot which dedicated reminding to group member to check in, and recoding time and person for each checking in
+A telegram bot which is dedicated to reminding to group member to check in, and recoding time and person for each checking in

 ## Build